withhaibun/haibun/README.md

 for example {name}, are resolved to a type, which is string if unspecified.

+...

+For an example module external to the main haibun project, please refer to [haibun sarif](https://github.com/withhaibun/haibun-sarif).

+It may be helpful to refer to the [haibun e2e-tests](https://github.com/withhaibun/haibun-e2e-tests) repository, which contains running examples of integration tests.
+For example, set up that repository, and run `npm run test-xss`.

 haibun-e2e-tests contains an example of adding a route to a runtime web server (_start test route at {loc}_) in its src directory.

+# Developing Haibun

+Installation uses a shell script, which is tested in Linux & macOS, and should also work on Windows using WSL.

+Clone this repo,
+and install Lerna and Typescript globally;

+`npm i -g lerna typescript`

+To build:

+  `npm run build`

+  `npm run tsc-watch`

+Use this at the top level to build and watch all modules.

+Top level tests for all modules are also available:

+`npm run test`

+or

+`npm run test-watch`

+Each module can be developed independently using:

+`npm run tsc-watch`  # not needed if using top-level `tsc-watch`

+`npm test`

+or

+`npm run test-watch`

+## Developing modules and Haibun core together

+To develop your own separate module while developing Haibun modules, use:

+`npm link @haibun/core`

+and any other modules you may need.